home-assistant/home-assistant.io/source/hassio/haos_common_tasks.markdown

 Configuring the add-on is straight-forward.
 You only need to set a user and password of your choice on the configuration page, save, and then start the add-on.
 The add-on will not start without setting a password!

-For connecting from Windows 10, you can enter the ip address or hostname of your Home Assistant instance in File Explorer's address bar with two backslashes, as shown in the example screenshot.
+For connecting from Windows 10, you can enter the IP address or hostname of your Home Assistant instance in File Explorer's address bar with two backslashes, as shown in the example screenshot.

 ![explorer address bar](TBD image of file explorer address bar.jpg)